embroidery-space/xsp-specs/ursa/oxs.md

       </figcaption>
     </figure>

-  - `daisy` _by Ursa Software_ - A simple, single-loop embroidery stitch, usually joined together into a chain.
+  - `daisy` _by Win/MacStitch_ - A simple, single-loop embroidery stitch, usually joined together into a chain.
     Thus, also known as a chain stitch.

     <figure>